Maroc Telecom: Mobile phones

 Mobile services are provided via a GSM network.
 Maroc Telecom counted 33 million customers at the end of October 2012.
 Its network covers 97% of the Moroccan population.

 It also has 12.5 million customers in Mali, Gabon, Burkina Faso and Mauritania.
 It is one of the most profitable phone operators in Africa with a revenue of 2.2 billion euros during the first 9 months of 2012.

 Maroc Telecom launched 4G+ in Morocco on July 13, 2015.

-Customer support

-Customer support does only propose contacting by phone to a special number and not via a contact form like most of telecommunication companies.

 Projects and investments

 On June 1, 2006, IAM launched the IPTV package deployed by Huawei Technology via the ADSL line.
 The service was the first of its kind in Africa and the Middle East.

-In July 2006, Maroc Telecom signed with the French telecommunications equipment company Alcatel a contract for a submarine cable network connection between Morocco and France.
+In July 2006, Maroc Telecom signed with the French telecommunications equipment company Alcatel a contract for a submarine communications cable connection between Morocco and France.
 Maroc Telecom's aim is to upgrade the capacity of its services (i.e. broadband services, call centers).
 The project cost €26 million and was named "Atlas Offshore".

 In December 2006, IAM invested in Burkina Faso’s ONATEL, acquiring 51% of its capital.

+On 20 June 2025, Maroc Telecom entered a long-term partnership with the International Finance Corporation (IFC) to accelerate digital connectivity in Chad and Mali through a €370 million loan.
+The funding will support the rollout of 4G services, enhancing mobile internet quality and coverage, with Maroc Telecom aiming to drive digital development in both countries.

+During a meeting with Office National des Postes et Télécommunications, the Moroccan prime minister Aziz Akhannouch announced that Morocco will be introducing 5G to the Kingdom by November 2025.